pyranges/pyranges_plot/docs/tutorial.rst

 PyRanges compatibility
 ----------------------

-To add the plot function to PyRanges objects the function ``register_plot`` has been implemented.
+To add the plot function to PyRanges objects, the function ``register_plot`` has been implemented.
-It allows registering :code:`plot` to enable :code:`p.plot()` calls.
+It allows registering :code:`plot` to enable :code:`pyranges.PyRanges.plot()` calls.
 Its usage is the following:

 .. code-block::